(505478) 2013 UT15: Orbit

 belongs to a small number of detached objects with perihelion distances of 30 AU or more, and semi-major axes of 150 AU or more.
 Such objects can not reach such orbits without some perturbing object, which leads to the speculation of Planet Nine.

 Physical characteristics

 Spectral type

 The object is estimated to have a bluish spectra (BB).

 Diameter

 has been estimated to measure 243 and 340 kilometers in diameter, based on an assumed albedo of 0.09 and 0.04, respectively.
-A generic magnitude-to-diameter conversion gives a mean-diameter of 260 kilometers, using with a typical albedo of 0.08 and a published absolute magnitude of 6.2951.
+A generic magnitude-to-diameter conversion gives a mean-diameter of 260 kilometers, using a typical albedo of 0.08 and a published absolute magnitude of 6.2951.

 Numbering and naming

 was numbered (505478) by the Minor Planet Center on 4 November 2017 (M.P.C.
 107067).
 As of 2025, this minor planet has not received a name.